-- When do I begin repayment on my Federal Direct loan?
+When do I begin repayment on my Federal Direct loan?

 Your loan will enter repayment six months after graduation or dropping below half-time status.
 Typically, a student who is taking 6 or more credits is considered half-time.
 It is important to check the enrollment status requirements at your school to be certain you are enrolled at least half-time.

-- What happens to my Federal Direct loan if I do not attend school at least half-time?
+What happens to my Federal Direct loan if I do not attend school at least half-time?

-If you resume to over half-time enrollment status within the six month grace period window, your grace period will go into effect again.
-If you do not resume at least half time during this period, your loan will go into repayment at the end of the six month grace period.
+If you resume to over half-time enrollment status within the six month grace period window, your grace period will be reset to six months to begin the next time you fall below a half time status.
+If you do not resume at least half-time during this period, your loan will go into repayment at the end of the six month grace period.
 It is important to check the enrollment status requirements at your school to be certain you are enrolled at least half-time.

-- What are my repayment options?
+What are my repayment options?

-- What is an Income-Based Repayment Plan?
+What is an Income-Based Repayment Plan?

 Effective July 1, 2009 the Income-Based Repayment (IBR) plan is a new repayment option for federal student loan borrowers.
 Under IBR, your student loan payments are intended to be affordable based on your income and family size.
 IBR caps your monthly payment amount at 15% of your discretionary income.
 To be eligible for IBR, you must demonstrate partial financial hardship.